Snap Inc. [SNAP] – How low can NYSE:SNAP go? A return to Fundamental Analysis

 Shifting the focus to workforce efficiency, Snap Inc. [SNAP] earns $536,943 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 4.05 and its Total Asset Turnover is 0.51.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 5.29 and its Current Ratio is 5.29.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Relative Strength Index (RSI) is at 35.42.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Relative Strength Index (RSI) is at 28.57.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Snap Inc. [SNAP] a Reliable Buy?